 Post Affiliate Pro

 Post Affiliate Pro is a solid choice.
 It’s what I often recommend and it’s what I use as an affiliate too.
-It’s harder to implement and that’s probably the biggest hurdle.
+It’s harder to implement and that’s probably the biggest hurdle for a small business.
 While it’s affordable, there are some parts that you have to do to set it up yourself.
-If you don’t have someone to do the tech part, you may need to hire someone on a site like People Per Hour.
+If you don’t have someone to do the tech part, you may need to hire someone.
 Post Affiliate Pro is much more affordable for those just starting out.
 Prices starts at $49/month and even the most expensive option is just $99 a month.
+This is what I use an affiliate for private programs (not in an affiliate network).

 Post Affiliate Pro offers three basic packages, and they all allow unlimited affiliates.
 The $99/month ultimate package raises the tracking cap to 10,000,000, and adds integration service (which means the Post Affiliate Pro team will fully integrate the app with every part of your site).
 All of these plans include hosting on the Post Affiliate Pro servers, but if you want to host it on your own server, you can buy a license for the app for a one-time fee starting at $299.